Call for Workshops

 The IEEE International Conference on Software Testing, Verification, and Validation (ICST) is the premier conference for research in all areas related to software testing.
 The conference has a history of hosting successful workshops that provide collaborative forums for participants to exchange preliminary results, conduct intensive discussions on focused topics, and coordinate work among members of the testing community.

-Suggested length: 2–3 pages in pdf format.
+Suggested length: 2–3 pages in double-column format.

 Title: Workshop title and acronym.

 Workshop summary: Provide a brief abstract of the goals and format of the workshop.
 If your workshop is accepted, this information will appear on the ICST website.

 Workshop theme, goals, and relevance: Briefly describe the workshop theme and its goals.
 Please provide a clear statement of why members of the ICST community will be interested in this workshop and what impact your workshop will have on them.
 Also, state your success criteria for the workshop.

 Workshop format, scheduling, required services: - Describe how you plan to structure the workshop (e.g., paper presentations, invited talks, working sessions, panels, etc.).
 Briefly explain how this format will help achieve the workshop goals. - State workshop duration (half day, 1 day).